How To Grow Carolina Reaper Peppers From Seed to Harvest

 Staking is highly recommended from an early age.
 Even strong indoor plants can be vulnerable to strong winds.
 This is especially true during the first few weeks outside, and later in the season when fruits are forming.
 Use anything from a piece of bamboo to a metal T post to keep your plants upright throughout the season.
 Use plant velcro to secure the plant’s stem to the vertical stake.

-Mulching is a step I like to take to help reduce weeding, and to improve water retention in the soil.
+Mulching is a step I like to take to help reduce weeding and improve water retention.
 This is less effective in potted plants, but is a great idea in any raised bed or in-ground bed.
-I like to use straw or grass clippings, but you could also use woodchips or black plastic.
+I use straw or shredded leaf mulch, but you could also use woodchips or black plastic.

-Pruning is completely optional, but can help avoid splashing soil onto the lower leaves.
-There are several types of pruning peppers, so learn more about it here.
+Bottom pruning is optional, but can help avoid splashing soil onto the lower leaves.
+There are several types of pruning for peppers, so learn more about it here.

 Harvesting Carolina Reapers

-Finally, after months of care, your reapers are finally beginning to form and ripen.
+Finally, after months of care, your reapers are beginning to form and ripen.
 This is the most exciting time of the season, but be sure you’re doing it right!
+Carolina reapers will start off as a lime green color, and may stay green for 4-6 weeks before ripening.
+You’ll need some patience during the summer months!

 When to Pick Carolina Reapers

-As a general rule, only harvest Carolina reapers after they have turned red.
-Unripe reapers are edible, but you’ll get the most heat and flavor with just-turned red pods.
+As a general rule, harvest Carolina reapers after they have fully turned red.
+Unripe reapers are edible, but you’ll get the most heat and flavor from peppers that have just turned red.

 While harvesting, be careful not to break the skin of the peppers.
 Any opening can lead to spicy juices getting on your hands, which can lead to a skin burn.
 You can wear gloves, or carefully harvest by the stem, not by the fruit.